 Q: I have legacy custom HTML or hard-coded DoubleClick tags on my site.
 Do I need to do anything?

-A: If you still have legacy tags on your site, even if they are installed in custom HTML tags in Tag Manager, they should be updated to use the simple forms instead custom HTML, which won't get updated when things change (like this change).
-That's pretty easy to do, and we would be happy to show you how, or do it for you.
+A: If you still have legacy tags on your site, even if they are installed in custom HTML tags in Tag Manager, they should be updated to use the simple forms instead of custom HTML, which won't get updated when things change (like this change).
+That's pretty easy to do; we would be happy to show you how or we can do it for you.

 I hope this helps understand a little more about the differences between Google Global Tag (Gtag) and Google Tag Manager.
 As always, feel free to ask more questions in the comments.